PHP-2560/website/content/inclass/06-inclass.md

 ```
 omit_and_est <- function(omit) {
-  estimator(omit.case(data,omit)) # This function should take the output of omit.case and use it as input for the estimator
+  estimator(omit.case(the_data,omit)) # This function should take the output of omit.case and use it as input for the estimator
 }
 ```